About Mad Hatter Motorcycle Adventures

 He has lived a great deal of his life abroad, which has given him a thirst for travel and an insight into different countries and the cultures of those that live in them.

 One of the key aspects of any Mad Hatter adventure is the number of people.
 We keep the trips tight with a maximum of 6 bikes.
 This was one of the most frequently repeated comments from other bikers when Jo asked them to consider the most important elements of their best trips.
 Small is beautiful (except when it comes to cubic inches of course...!) and it means we have no trouble getting into the hotels and restaurants we actually want to visit...

 Mad Hatter adventures are all about the journey.
 They are not for speed merchants who can't wait to get to the next destination as fast as possible.
 On the contrary, they are about seeing the most breathtaking scenery; about the passion and love of riding through that landscape on fabulous roads, curving through valleys, along waterfronts and up steep mountains on wild switchbacks.

 We hope you share this love of two-wheeled adventure and we invite you to join us on one of our trips!

-My wife, Camilla and I live in a lovely old farmhouse in Norfolk with various dogs, pigs, ducks, guinea fowl and motorcycles, all of whom are like family to us.
+My wife, Camil and I live in a lovely old farmhouse in Norfolk with various dogs, pigs, ducks, guinea fowl and motorcycles, all of whom are like family to us.
 We have 5 fabulous children, all now grown up (or at least in the final throws of adolescence!) and who are dotted around the country (or indeed, the world!) doing a wide variety of things with their lives.